 Communities of Practice

-As this pressure grows, networks and communities will need to emerge as the basis for solving problems rather than single institutions.
+As this pressure grows, networks and communities need to emerge as the basis for solving problems rather than single institutions.
 These communities of practice can leverage technology and new data resources to create broader and deeper impact in programming.

-Enabling communities of practice to thrive through connectivity, sharing of methodologies, knowledge and by telling their impact stories is the long term goal.
+Enabling communities of practice to thrive through connectivity, sharing of methodologies, knowledge and by telling their impact stories is the long-term goal.